oneall/ios-sdk/README.md

 ![Link Library](https://raw.githubusercontent.com/oneall/ios-sdk/master/screenshots/install_build_phases.png)

 ### Add Resources
-While at the same screen, make sure the resources of the library are added to the final executable by dragging it from the project explorer into “Copy Bundle Resources” section:
+While at the same screen, make sure the resources of the library are added to the final executable by dragging them from the project explorer to the “Copy Bundle Resources” section:

 ![Resources](https://raw.githubusercontent.com/oneall/ios-sdk/master/screenshots/install_add_resources.png)